 There are several reasons why you might need a medical repatriation.
-Seriously ill patients usually need a quick medevac by air ambulance or helicopter.
+Seriously ill patients usually need a quick medevac by ambulance aircraft or helicopter.
 Depending on the patient’s condition and the flight route, however, using a scheduled flight is an economic alternative to an air ambulance.

 We therefore offer a medical escort service on a number of flight routes.
 Qualified medical personnel accompany the patient to give you peace of mind, and are able to intervene quickly if required, using their own carry-on medical equipment.
 There are various options for repatriation on a commercial flight, each focused on the patient’s well-being and safety.

 For patients in a stable condition, who are able to travel sitting upright and who only need the reassurance of being accompanied by a medic, we offer a medical escort service.

 A qualified specialist doctor or paramedic will accompany the patient on the flight.
 They will have emergency medical equipment, allowing them to provide first aid, if needed.

 Medical repatriation flights are usually carried out in business class, but are also possible in economy.
 Travelling accompanied by medical staff is particularly appropriate for weak, but mobile, patients who are travelling alone.

 When choosing a medic to accompany a patient, we consider the medic’s professional qualifications and ensure that the patient and medic are suited; after all, they will be spending some time together, and the patient’s psychological well-being is an essential component of successful medical repatriation – especially on long-distance flights.